martinkooij/pi-pico-tone/README.md

 		</tr>
 		<tr>
 			<td><code>void stop()</code> </td>
-			<td> stop the tone currently playing (only useful in case of the non blocking version).
+			<td> stops the tone currently playing; only useful in case of the non blocking version.
+It does nothing otherwise.
 			</td>
 		</tr>
 		<tr>